gpuett/site-rebuild/README.md

 #### For Developers
 1. Clone this repository
+2. Copy "media.json" in the app folder of this repository and upload to firebase.
-2. Run "npm install" from the root folder in terminal
+3. Run "npm install" from the root folder in terminal
-3. Run "ng serve --open" and the page will open in the browser
+4. Run "ng serve --open" and the page will open in the browser
-4. Enjoy!
+5. Enjoy!

 #### For Users
 1. Travel to deployed site at <a href="#">Firebase Hosting</a>